Organic click-through rate is one of the most important SEO metrics.

-Below the graphic, you will find all your web pages with the specific CTR:
+Below the graphic, you will find all your web pages with the specific percentage:

-Now, filter the pages to find the ones with low CTR and try to fix them.
+Now, an interesting thing you can do is to filter the pages to find the ones with low CTR and try to fix them.

-For example, look at pages that get a lot of impressions, but not so many clicks:
+For example, you may want to look at pages that get a lot of impressions, but not so many clicks:

 How to Improve Organic Click-Through-Rate

 There are a few things you can do.

 - Experiment Using Brackets In The Title

 - Try Using Numbers In Your Title

 - Add the Year To Your Title